Joker (2019 film): Security concerns

-On September 18, 2019, the United States Army distributed an email warning service members of potential violence at theaters screening the film and noting the Joker character's popularity among the incel community.
+On September 18, 2019, the United States Army distributed an email warning service members of potential violence at theaters screening the film and noting the Joker character's popularity within the incelosphere.
 A separate memo revealed the Army received "credible" information from Texas law enforcement "regarding the targeting of an unknown movie theater during the release".
 The film, forbidden to minors under 17 in the US, was feared to possibly encourage imitations of the criminal behaviors represented in the film in ordinary life.
 However, according to Deadline Hollywood, the FBI and the United States Department of Homeland Security found no credible threats surrounding the release of the film.

 In an interview with TheWrap, Phillips expressed surprise at criticism of the film's dark tone, stating "it's because outrage is a commodity" and calling critics of the film "far left".
 Phoenix walked out of an interview by The Telegraph when asked if the film could inspire mass shooters.
 He later returned to finish the interview, but did not answer the question.
 Following this, journalists were disinvited from the premiere at TCL Chinese Theatre, with only photographers being allowed to interact with the filmmakers and cast on the carpet.
 In a statement to Variety, Warner Bros. said that "A lot has been said about Joker and we just feel it's time for people to see the film".

 The film did not play at the Aurora, Colorado movie theater where the 2012 mass shooting occurred during a screening of The Dark Knight Rises (2012).
 Three families of victims, as well as the mother of a witness, signed a letter to Warner Bros. with the request.
 Additionally, Landmark Theaters prohibited moviegoers from wearing Joker costumes during its run, while the Los Angeles and New York City Police Departments increased police visibility at area theaters, though they did not receive "any specific threat".

 Ultimately, despite the aforementioned concerns, screenings of the film proceeded and concluded with no reports of violent incidents.